kaelad02/gm-secrets/README.md

 1. A player can `CTRL+A` to select all text, then remove formatting.
    - *This might be fixable if we can prevent the user from selecting hidden elements.*
+2. A player can inadvertently delete text in a GM Secret block using backspacing.
+   This method can also be used to inadvertently add new content to a GM Secret block.
+   To the user it appears as though their text completely disappears.
-2. A player can view the source of the editor contents.
+3. A player can view the source of the editor contents.
    - *Won't fix.*

 ## License